 where subscript i stands for the receiving (importing) country and subscript t for time (year).
-The dependent variable, $ln(Export{it})$ , corresponds to the natural logarithm of real exports value per capita at importing country i from the Arab region at year t.
+The dependent variable, $ln(Export{it})$, corresponds to the natural logarithm of real exports value per capita at importing country i from the Arab region at year t.
 In consequence, data are normalized across importing countries.
 The set of regressors includes:

-- $ln(Creditw{it})$ , the natural logarithm of the combination of short- and long-term economic risks in country i at year t, - $ln(FDI{it-1})$ , the natural logarithm of real inward FDI stock per capita in country i at year t, and

-- $ln(Manuf{it})$ , the natural logarithm of the share of manufacturing imports in the overall imports in country i at year t.
+- $ln(Creditw{it})$, the natural logarithm of creditworthiness index of the partner i at year t, - $ln(FDI{it-1})$, the natural logarithm of real inward FDI stock per capita in country i at year t, and - $ln(Manuf{it})$, the natural logarithm of the share of manufacturing imports in the overall imports in country i at year t.

-$\varepsilon{it}$ corresponds to a random error term defined as a sum of the country unobserved effects $\mu{it}$ and an error term $u{it}$ with a zero mean and a constant variance.
+ε{it} corresponds to a random error term defined as a sum of the country unobserved effects μ{it} and an error term u{it} with a zero mean and a constant variance.
 All variables are converted in real terms by using the appropriate GDP deflator.

 Using a restricted number of independent variables may seem questionable, especially because of the possible omission of hypothetical relevant explanatory variables commonly introduced, e.g., GDP, exchange rate, distance or tariff and regulatory trade barriers.
-On the other hand, it is important to give emphasis to the components of credit score, Creditw variable, derived from Fitch Macro Intelligence Solutions Database.
-Indeed, the credit score components are based on two indices, the short-term economic risk index, and the long-term economic risk index.
-The former includes five sub-components and the latter has six sub-components covering a broad range of economic, monetary, fiscal, external and financial indicators (see Table A1 and Table A2 in the appendix).
+On the other hand, it is important to give emphasis to the components of credit score derived from Fitch Solutions Database.
+Indeed, the credit score components are based on two correlated indices, the short-term economic risk index, and the long-term economic risk index.
+The former includes five subcomponents and the latter has six sub-components covering a broad range of economic, monetary, fiscal, external and financial indicators (see Table A1 and Table A2 in the appendix).
 Accordingly, adding-in additional explanatory variables would raise the possibility of multicollinearity.
-The variable Creditw is then defined as a weighted geometric mean of the short-term economic risk index and the long-term economic risk index, with respective weights of 1/3 and 1/3.
-The composite score ranges between 0 (low or uncreditworthy) and 1/30 (high or creditworthy).
-Hence, a high credit score indicator indicates very limited risk in the importing country.
-It is expected that the coefficient on Creditw shall be positive ( $\alpha > 0$ ).
+Principal component analysis (PCA) approach was used to develop on the basis of the indices mentioned above a creditworthiness score or index (the variable Creditw).
+In equation (17), this index is then transformed using an inverse hyperbolic sine transformation in order to deal with potentially zero or negative values preventing log conversion.
+A high credit score indicates very limited risk in the importing country.
+It is then expected that the coefficient on Creditw shall be positive ($\alpha > 0$).

-FDI and international trade are unquestionably complementary.
+FDI and international trade are often seen as complementary.
 As a stylized fact, this complementarity is widely supported by empirical evidence.
 In the late 1990s, a unified approach has been developed by Markusen et al. (1996) and Markusen (2000), under the name of knowledge-capital models, that endogenizes multinational firms (MNCs) in general-equilibrium trade models.
 Their key findings suggest that vertical multinationals dominate, and so does the complementarity between trade and FDI, predominantly when countries differ in their relative factor endowments.
 Conversely, as horizontal multinationals dominate, so does the substitutability between trade and FDI, principally when trade costs are moderate to high, and countries are similar in size and in relative endowments.
-Accordingly, the sign of the coefficient $\beta$ tied to $ln(FDI{it-1})$ would depend on whether there is substitutability or complementarity between imports and FDI in relevant partner countries.
+Accordingly, the sign of the coefficient β tied to $ln(FDI{it-1})$ would depend on whether there is substitutability or complementarity between imports and FDI in relevant partner countries.
 The lag structure in the adopted specification is intended to capture the relatively longer time period that may be required for the impact of FDI on trade to be felt.